 The recent innovations in storage and networking technologies, coupled with the rapid growth of data, have caused information technology managers to redesign their data and storage infrastructures to deliver greater efficiency, broaden access to data and reduce costs.
-The result has been the wide adoption of larger and more complex networked data and storage solutions, such as storage area networks (SANs) and network-attached storage (NAS).
+The result has been the wide adoption of virtualized environments coupled with larger and more complex networked data and storage solutions, such as storage area networks ("SANs") and network-attached storage ("NAS").